 Hey all!
-After our previous blog posts about getting around in Sofia with the public transport or on foot, it is high time we tell you about the easiest way to get to or from Sofia Airport.
+After our previous blog posts about getting around Sofia with the public transport or on foot, it is high time we tell you about everyone’s favorite way of transportation in the city.
 With this post, we are taking you on a ride with the Sofia metro!
-We have prepared for you our next dose of useful tips and tricks for visiting Sofia.
+We have prepared our next dose of useful tips and tricks for visiting Sofia.

 If you land at Terminal 2, just head left past Departures to the metro’s entrance at one side of the terminal.
 The station is called Sofia Airport (Летище София) and this is where your journey begins.